davideandres95/roth-with-crpd/README.md

 This guide is covering these usecases:

-- assign the cRPD routing-daemon to the Host (where finally all VNF's benefit from)
+- cRPD routing-daemon assigned to the Host (where finally all VNF's benefit from)
-- attach a cRPD to an specific VNF into an isolated namespace and move interfaces to it
+- cRPD attached to an specific VNF into an isolated namespace and move interfaces to it
 - run cRPD in a KVM-based VM in host mode and with SR-IOV enabled interfaces
 - [TO-DO] allow the creation of a demo-topology to develop and stage new network-designs